keshu1729/keshu1729/README.md

 ## Hi there 👋I am Keshaw Choudhary

 # 💫 About Me:
-B.Tech in Electrical Engineering | Minor in Computer Science<br>Indian Institute of Technology Madras
+B.Tech in Electrical Engineering | Minor in Computer Science<br>Indian Institute of Technology Madras <br>
 AutoMailerX: Android app to automate email scheduling and tracking.
 Built with Java, backend logic, and real-time UI.

 Sudoku Pro: High-performance JavaScript + Java web solver that cracks any sudoku puzzle in <1s.